 It’s true; when you pursue surrogacy with a friend, your surrogacy costs may be significantly reduced.
 Many times, this can be an invaluable advantage for intended parents like you.
 While you should never pursue an identified surrogacy solely because of this cost, we understand how helpful reducing your overall costs can be — which is why American Surrogacy is here to help.

 At our agency, we offer a special program for intended parents completing surrogacy with a friend.
-Domestic intended parents who have located a gestational carrier will pay $11,000 in program fees, while international intended parents will pay $13,000 in program fees.
-For more details, you can always contact our surrogacy specialists at 1-800-875-BABY(2229).
+To get more information about our program fees, you can always contact our surrogacy specialists at 1-800-875-BABY(2229).
 In the meantime, you can find some general information about your expected surrogacy cost with a friend below.

 How Much is Surrogacy if You Use a Friend?